tim-murphy/eye-tracker-validation/Readme.md

 Note that if you don't add/remove any source code, libraries or other dependencies, then you only need to run `make` after each code change.
-If you _do_ change dependencies, you'll need to edit the `CMakeLists.txt` file and run run `cmake .` from the root directory again.
+If you _do_ change dependencies, you'll need to run `cmake .` from the root directory again.

 # Design Overview
 ![High-level Overview](./docs/diagrams/Tracker_validation_flowchart.svg)